Abstract

 TRPV1 and TRPM2 affect different aspects of warm-temperature detection

-Together, these observations suggest that, contrary to previous findings using the TPT, both TRPV1 and TRPM2 contribute to the animals’ ability to detect warm temperatures and to drive associated thermal preference behaviours, albeit through different mechanisms.
+Together, these observations suggest that, contrary to previous findings using the TPT, both TRPV1 and TRPM2 contribute to the animals’ ability to detect warm temperatures and to drive associated thermal preference behaviours, albeit through different behaviors.

 Trpv1 and Trpm2 knockouts have decreased proportions of WSNs